-Bill Cosby Defense Rests, Closing Arguments Underway
+Jury Begins Cosby Deliberations as Defense Clings to Doubt

 As compared with the revisions in Constand’s case, McMonagle said his client has been consistent from Day 1 with his claim that the relationship was consensual.

+District Attorney Steele undermined this position, however, by noting that Cosby revised how many pills he gave Constand.
+First it was one and a half, and later it was two.
+Cosby also made a telling claim in his deposition, Steele said, when asked if he ever had sexual intercourse with Constand.
+“Never asleep or awake,” Cosby had claimed.

+Simply put, the prosecutor argued, it is against the law to have sex with a women who is asleep.
+“He took that choice away from Andrea Constand because of what he wanted,” Steele said.

-When initially questioned by police, Cosby admitted only to giving Benadryl to Constand at his home.
+McMonagle noted that Cosby was open with police about giving Benadryl to Constand at his home.
 He denied, however, that the pills appeared to addle her.

 “Paralyzed from Benadryl,” his attorney scoffed Monday.